 How Do Air Fryers Cook Food Without Radiation?

 The simple answer is they don't.
-Air Fryers use non-ionizing raditation.
+Air Fryers use non-ionizing radiation.

 Regardless of brand or model, air fryers operate on the principle of convection cooking.
 Convection mode works faster than a traditional convection oven by the movement of heated air.
 This cooking process is a combination of conductive heat transfer and forced hot air movement.